Privacy Policy and

 We collect information automatically when you:

-• Visit our websites, or interact with or use our software, app, or services;
+• Visit our Web Platforms, or interact with or use our software, app, or services;

 • Open content and courses in our software or download content and courses;